Agreements on sex protection, health and "specialness"

 The concept of "specialness" is not often addressed on the board here, in a polyamory context, since we often have two or three people as romantic partners.
 But it is worth examining.
 What is "special," anyway?
 Why do some people focus on feeling special, and others never give it a thought?
 Does going bareback indicate "specialness" or a hierarchy?
 Or should the health/safer-sex factor take priority?

 How important is a hierarchy?
-Going back to older posts on here, from the early 2010s, hierarchy seemed to be a more important, even volatile topic than it is nowadays, it seems.
+Going back to older posts on here, from the early 2010s, hierarchy seemed to be a more important, even volatile topic than it is nowadays.
 Are poly folk becoming less insecure in their poly for other reasons, so not needing to feel like a "primary" or "special" to feel secure?

 Is Civ using condoms with the other gf too?
 (She needs a nickname.)
 Does she have other partners?
 Are you still seeing Pov and using condoms with him?
 Does he have other partners he is using condoms with?
 Is anyone else dating others/having one-night stands on a regular basis?